noiseprotocol/noise_spec/noise.md

  * **Branch and length fields**:  All messages are preceded with a 1-byte branch number, then a 2-byte little endian unsigned integer indicating the length of the message.
+Branch number zero indicates the default or "no branch" state.
+ Any other value requires the recipient to process the branch as per Section 4.3).
+Sending data too large to fit into a single payload requires sending a stream of messages (see next bullet).

- * **Stream termination**: If application messages are sending a stream of data, branch number 0 means more data is following in subsequent messages, and branch number 1 means this message contains the end of the stream.
+ * **Stream termination**: If application messages send a stream of data, branch number 0 means more data is following in subsequent messages, and branch number 1 means this message contains the end of the stream.

  * **Padding**: All encrypted payload plaintexts end with a 2-byte little endian unsigned integer specifying the number of preceding bytes that are padding